 Item 10: The last thing on my list, but probably one of the most important, is a supply of water-proof matches, or a lighter and lighter fluid.
 A far more practical addition to my supplies would be a flint and steel in a waterproof container.
 Then I could light as many fires as I needed to, and never have to worry about running out of matches.

-The next time you travel, consider packing some emergency supplies.
+The next time you travel, where ever you are heading, consider packing some emergency supplies.
 Even some waterproof matches and a couple of energy bars can help if you are stranded for a time.
 It's far more likely that you'll be stranded in an airport terminal, though, and that's a whole other ball game.
 Just ask Tom Hanks...

 Survival Quiz - Do You Have What it Takes?view quiz statistics